bian-hengwei/Random-Notes/2021-2022_Semester_1_Notes/CZ4153/Blockchain Quiz 2 Review Notes Short.md

 ### Linkability in Bitcoin

 -   Bitcoin Transaction Graph
-    -   Bitcoin blockchain may be viewed as an evolving acyclic transaction graph $G_t = \{T, E \}$ with $T$: Set of transactions and $E$: Set of unidirectional edges.
+    -   Bitcoin blockchain may be viewed as an evolving acyclic transaction graph
 -   Bitcoin Address Graph
-    -   Transaction graphs leads to an evolving address graph that may have cycles $G_a = \{A, E' \}$ with $A$: Set of addresses and $E'$: Set of unidirectional edges
+    -   Transaction graphs leads to an evolving address graph that may have cycles
 -   Clustering Addresses to Users
-    -   Address graph may be "clustered" to obtain users from addresses
     -   Clustering heuristics may be derived from idiom of use (multiple inputs to a transaction is likely to originate from the same user)
 -   Bitcoin User Graph
-    -   Address graph may be "clustered" to obtain an evolving user (entity) graph
 -   Linking Users to Users
-    -   The User Graph may be further “clustered” to obtain linked users (entities).
     -   Clustering heuristics may be derived from idioms of use (output is most likely change address if it is new and is not used regularly)
 -   Bitcoin Deanonymization
     -   Bitcoin is susceptible to “deanonymization” analysis due to address linkability